o355/dci-bike/README.md

 * This isn't the actual in-production code.
 I don't feel like giving free SQL databases for the internet to use.
 * Some code is censored, to not give away private information.
 Sorry!

-# Why Python?
+# Why Socket Servers?
-* Because.
-If we need to switch to a different language, SURE THING!
+* We use the socket servers because they are easy to setup and monitor data.